williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 #### Provider Object

-Specifies the authentication provider that validates the user's password credential.
-The user's current provider is managed by the Delegated Authentication settings for your organization.
+Specifies the authentication provider that validates the user&#8217;s password credential.
+The user&#8217;s current provider is managed by the Delegated Authentication settings for your organization.
 The provider object is **read-only**.

 | Property | DataType                                                     | Nullable | Unique | Readonly |
 |:---------|:-------------------------------------------------------------|:---------|:-------|:---------|